kitnato/neverquest/source/data/manual.md

 # neverquest

-_An irreverent UI-based incremental Souls-like._
+_An irreverent incremental action RPG._

 > This manual has content spoilers.